The House on the Strand: Plot

 Dick's penultimate trip ends with him attempting to defend Isolda from Sir Henry's vindictive widow Joanna in the 14th century, but in reality attacking Vita.
 She and her children hide from him and he contacts a doctor who helps to wean him from his addiction to the drug.
 Dick explains the power of the drug, and is informed by the doctor that analysis has revealed its extremely dangerous nature.
 However, Dick's addiction is such that he takes the last remaining dose soon after.

 Dick's last visit occurs during the Black Death in 1349.
-A dying Roger confesses his love for Isolda and the fact that she died peacefully from a drug he administered rather than from the plague.
+A dying Roger confesses his love for Isolda and the fact that she died peacefully 13 years earlier when he administered a lethal drug to her rather than allowing her to suffer and die from the same long lingering illness as did Roger's mother.
 After the death of his doppelgänger Roger and the Isolda they both loved, Dick has little incentive to return to the other world, but in any case there is no drug left to allow his passage there.
 As the book closes, Dick attempts to pick up the phone but suddenly finds he is unable to grip it.
 Speaking of the novel's unresolved ending, Daphne du Maurier said in an interview: "What about the hero of The House on the Strand?
 What did it mean when he dropped the telephone at the end of the book?
 I don’t really know, but I rather think he was going to be paralysed for life.
 Don’t you?"